Coolest Homemade Chicken Costumes – Photo Gallery and How-To Tips

 From all the chicken costumes that I saw, this is the one that I made for my daughter, Avery.
 However she would not wear it so her younger sister actually took it over.

 I used 2 sweatshirts from Wal-Mart and stuffed them.
 I used 2 feather boas and sewed them on.
-I used bright yellow fleece to make the pants and bought a used hat at a rummage store and sewed red felt to the top to make the head.
+To make the pants, I used bright yellow fleece.
+In order to make the head, I bought a used hat at a rummage store and sewed red felt to the top.
 Everyone loved the costume but mostly Darienne!!

 Total Spent: $40